cjackie/cjackie.github.com/_posts/2015-11-20-something_about_number.md

 - math
 ---

 Number is something very interesting.
 It is abstract, yet it feels so concrete and real.
-The concreteness comes from our daily usage of numbers, which can be helpful ,and illusional well. <!--break-->
+The concreteness comes from our daily usage of numbers, which can be helpful ,and illusional as well. <!--break-->

 For a computer science, computer engineering or related majors, there are some numbers that we are quite familiar.
 For example, power of base two numbers: $2^1, 2^2, 2^3, ..., 2^{10}$.
 Important units like KB,MB,GB coming from these number - $KB = 2^{10}B$, $MB = 2^{20}B$ and $GB = 2^{30}B$.
 These number is very helpful to keep in mind; when we reason about something that is quantitative, these number can be used as a benchmark for comparing.
 For example, in computer science, complexity is an important metrics, which could be time complexity or memory complexity.
 Let say we have an algorithm that has $O(n)$ complexity, which is pretty good.
 But how good is it in practice?
 To answer this question, we need to know what is $n$ roughly for a given problem.
 If n is in the order of $9$, which is roughly $2^{30}$, then the algorithm will take in order of seconds.
 This is because clock speed of modern computer is in the order of 9 since it is few GHz speed.
 Once our complexity tells us our program takes in the order of seconds, the constant part of $O(n)$ becomes important.
 For example $10000n$ is also $O(n)$, which in practice will result in significant different; the coefficient will slow down the program a lot.